 The Crown Entities Act 2004 established some general rules for governance of the non-education Crown entities (of which there were 94 in 2010).
 The act covers the appointment, powers and responsibilities of members of the governing body, its accountability to Parliament, and financial rules.
-The relationship between the Crown and the2,512 (as at 2010) educational Crown entities is largely set out in the Education Act 1989.
+The relationship between the Crown and the 2,512 (in 2010) educational Crown entities is largely set out in the Education Act 1989.

 Each Crown entity has a responsible minister, whose powers vary according to the Crown entity’s classification.
 Entities termed ‘Crown agents’ must, like any government department, obey government policy directives.
 These include some of the biggest service-delivery organisations such as the Accident Compensation Corporation, district health boards, Fire and Emergency New Zealand, Kāinga Ora, the New Zealand Transport Agency and the Tertiary Education Commission.

 Autonomous Crown entities

 A second category of organisations, called ‘autonomous Crown entities’, must only have regard to policy directives.
-These include the Arts Council, the Museum of New Zealand Te Papa Tongarewa, the New Zealand Symphony Orchestra and Te Māngai Pāhō (Māori Broadcasting Funding Agency).
+These include the Arts Council of New Zealand, the Museum of New Zealand Te Papa Tongarewa, the New Zealand Symphony Orchestra and Te Māngai Pāhō (Māori Broadcasting Funding Agency).

 Independent Crown entities

-Organisations in a third category, called ‘independent Crown entities’, are generally fully independent of government policy and include some important regulatory and quasi-judicial bodies like the Commerce Commission, Electoral Commission, Independent Police Conduct Authority and the Financial Markets Authority.
+Organisations in a third category, called ‘independent Crown entities’, are generally fully independent of government policy.
+They include some important regulatory and quasi-judicial bodies like the Commerce Commission, Electoral Commission, Independent Police Conduct Authority and the Financial Markets Authority.